The Old Guard Netflix Review – A Fitting Film For 2020’s Wild Ride

 Summer is usually one of the best times for movies.
 It’s early enough that nothing dramatic gets called “Oscar Bait,” and school-aged kids and teenagers can go to late-night showings without worry.
 Drive-in theatres even become the main event.
 But we’re in 2020, and everything is different.
 So, it’s only fitting that one of the most intense action films of the year, The Old Guard, has released on Netflix, where the world can watch it without worry.
 This Charlize Theron-led film is the streaming platform’s newest release, but is it worth the two-hour runtime?
 In our review of The Old Guard, we’ll dig into the exciting action, promising concept, and the future of a new franchise.
+And if this is the first you’ve heard of The Old Guard, then check out or previous post about the new trailer before digging into the full movie.

 The Old Guard Review – Visually Beautiful, But Something Is Missing